Medicare Supplement Plans | Medigap Insurance | Comparison Chart

 Medigap Plan F provides the most comprehensive coverage of the 10 Medicare Supplement plans.
 Plan F is popularly purchased by seniors that want to pay a premium and not have to worry about co-pays, deductibles, and coinsurance.
 Plan F is generally more expensive than the rest of the plans because of the comprehensive coverage it provides.
 Many seniors consider Plan F the best Medicare Supplement plan.
-The year 2020 will bring a lot of changes to Medicare Plan F. It’s recommended to look into Medicare Plan G. In order to purchase a Plan F, you must have been eligible for Medicare before 2020.
+The year 2020 brought a lot of changes to Medicare Plan F. It’s recommended to look into Medicare Plan G. In order to purchase a Plan F, you must have been eligible for Medicare before 2020.

 Plan K, Plan L, Plan N, and Plan M are more complicated Medicare Supplement plans.
 Refer to the coverage and benefits chart below for Medigap coverage details.
 Experience has showed that most people choose plans F or G.

 Medicare Supplement Plans: Coverage and Benefits Comparison Chart

 |Medicare Coverage Gaps – Which Medicare Plans Pay this amount||Plan A||Plan B||Plan C||Plan D||Plan F||Plan G||Plan K||Plan L||Plan M||Plan N|

 |Part A Coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up||Yes||Yes||Yes||Yes||Yes||Yes||Yes||Yes||Yes||Yes|